ranmocy/.emacs.d/README.markdown

 * Auto-load every single file.

 ## Contribute or Advise

-    Clone it && Modify it && Push it && Pull-request it \n or
+    Clone && Modify && Push && Pull-request \n

-    Tell me in any way.
+or

+    Tell( to: me, in: ways.any )